auth0/Lock-Google.Android/README.md

 Android 4.0 or later & Google Play Services 8.+

+## Before you start using Lock-Google

+In order to use Google APIs you'll need to register your Android application in [Google Developer Console](https://console.developers.google.com/project) and get your clientId.
+We recommend follwing Google's [quickstart](https://developers.google.com/mobile/add?platform=android), just pick `Google Sign-In`.

+> For more information please check Google's [documentation](https://developers.google.com/identity/sign-in/android/)

+### Auth0 Connection with multiple Google clientIDs (Web & Mobile)

+If you also have a Web Application, and a Google clientID & secret for it configured in Auth0, you need to whitelist the Google clientID of your mobile application in your Auth0 connection.
+With your Mobile clientID from Google, go to [Social Connections](https://manage.auth0.com/#/connections/social), select **Google** and add the clientID to the field named `Allowed Mobile Client IDs`

 ## Install

 The Lock-GooglePlus is available through [Maven Central](http://search.maven.org) and [JCenter](https://bintray.com/bintray/jcenter).
 To install it, simply add the following line to your `build.gradle`: